Halls Business & Professional Association, Inc.

 Thank you for visiting our website!
 The Halls Business and Professional Association (HBPA) is a group of business owners, residents, professionals, and public servants, who live and/or work in the Halls-Crossroads Community.
 There are good things happening in Halls this year.
 New businesses are opening along with major upgrades to roads, street lighting, walking trails, and parks.

 The HBPA has a great board of directors with lots of positive energy.
 HBPA is helping promote a better quality of life in many ways.
-For example, we lobbied County Commision and the Mayor’s Office for new street lighting which is being installed in 2018.
 We also sponsor beautification projects, and maintain the “Welcome to Halls” signs, we also sponsor a Christmas parade and other community events.
 We also have great relationships with our business, schools, and government representatives.
 Our Partners in Education program provides ongoing assistance to six Halls community schools and we collaborate with the Knox County Sheriff’s Office to do a roadside cleanup the first week of each month.

 We would like you to get involved with HPBA.
 For more information about joining please send an email to Michele Wilson our membership chair at HBPA Membership.